allenai/s2-folks/API_RELEASE_NOTES.md

   * No breaking changes

 ### **New Feature**
-  * Title Search: Returns a single paper that is the closest title match. https://api.semanticscholar.org/api-docs/#tag/Paper-Data/operation/get_graph_paper_title_search
+  * Title Search: Returns a single paper with the closest title match. https://api.semanticscholar.org/api-docs/#tag/Paper-Data/operation/get_graph_paper_title_search

 ### Performance Improvements:
-  * Improved monitoring: We've made some changes to how we measure systems performance which is expected to improve user experience when our systems are experiencing heavy load.
-You will notice https://status.api.semanticscholar.org/ is now reporting metrics as P90.
+  * Improved monitoring: Our service status page https://status.api.semanticscholar.org/ is now reporting metrics as P90.
+We expect this change to improve user experience when our systems are experiencing heavy load.
   * Datasets cleanup: TLDR and Abstracts contained some duplicate data.
 This has been resolved.
-Incremental updates wont direct a user to remove the duplicates.
-If you are impacted by this you will need to re-download the entire latest dataset to replace with a deduplicated copy from any release of '2024-06-18' or later
+Note that incremental updates will not remove the duplicates.
+If you are impacted, please re-download the entire latest dataset to replace it with a deduplicated copy from any release of '2024-06-18' or later.

 ### Ongoing Reminders:
   *  Springer abstracts: Users have commented that our Public API does not show an abstract for Springer papers.
 This is intentional due to the requirements of our agreement with Springer.
-  *  Using multiple keys: If you need multple keys please contact feedback@semanticscholar.org to coordinate with us to prevente service disruptions
+  *  Using multiple keys: If you need multiple keys, please contact feedback@semanticscholar.org to coordinate with us to prevent service disruptions.
   *  Exponential backoff required: To enhance system stability and manage the load effectively, we now require the use of exponential backoff strategies for API requests.

 # **May 2024**